MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/high-contrast-support.md

 * When a data element is highlighted, all other elements change their opacity to 40%.
 * For slicers, active filter elements use foreground-selected color.

-In the following Sample Bar Chart, for example, all bars are drawn with two pixels of thick foreground outline and background fill.
+In the following sample bar chart, for example, all bars are drawn with two pixels of thick foreground outline and background fill.
 Compare the way it looks with default colors and with a couple of high-contrast themes:

 ![Sample Bar Chart using standard colors](./media/hc-samplebarchart-standard.png)
 ![Sample Bar Chart using *Dark #2* color theme](./media/hc-samplebarchart-dark2.png)